top of page

 George Baxter Sales Receipt dated 1843

-Last year a friend gave me a photocopy of a very unusual item – A receipt given by George Baxter on the 24th March 1843 to James Alsop Esq of Leek.
-The receipt is for “1 pair prints in Oil Colours – (Williams & Moffat)” at £1 1s and 1 pair of gold frames at the same price.
+Some time ago a friend gave me a photocopy of a very unusual item – A invoice given by George Baxter on the 24th March 1843 to James Alsop Esq of Leek.

-James Alsop of Leek.jpg
+James Alsop of Leek

 At the foot of the receipt is written in a different hand, presumably Mr Alsop, the purchaser – “6th Apr sent a post office order (204) for £4 4s…” presumably he had purchased other items on another receipt?